probmods/probmods2/chapters/03-conditioning.md

 If we replace the conditioner with `true`in the code above, that is equivalent to observing no data.
 Then query draws samples from the prior distribution, rather than the posterior.
 -->

-Bayes rule simply says that, in special situations where the model decomposes nicely into a part "before" the query-expression and a part "after" the query expression, then the conditional probability can be expressed in terms of these components of the model.
+Bayes rule simply says that, in special situations where the model decomposes nicely into a part "before" the `condition` statement and a part "after" the `condition` statement, then the conditional probability can be expressed in terms of these components of the model.
 This is often a useful way to think about conditional inference in simple settings.
 However, we will see examples as we go along where Bayes' rule doesn't apply in a simple way, but the conditional distribution is equally well understood in terms of sampling.

-## Implementations of `query`
+## Implementations of `Infer`

 **TODO: link to inference documentation, decide which methods to introduce here (e.g. enumerate, HMC, variational?)**